|

 e-work, IST supported social care for the elderly), time series analysis

-- Fourthly, the work contributes to the development
+results could be provided.
+Fourthly, the work contributes to the development

 of policy in the area and helps the European Commission as well as national